mm5agm/WSPR_Single_Band_GPS/README.md

 This is a GPS version of my single band wspr beacon.
 No need for internet or NTP servers.

+I've used the TinyGPSPlus library.
+In this library, isValid, doesn't mean that the data is valid, it means that the sentence received was valid.
+In the case of the date, a valid sentence could contain month, day, and year all equal to 0, and the isValid flag will be true.

 I've still to add the final program - possibly later this week A Single Band WSPR beacon using GPS to sync time